 I only wish I had this for my birthday when I was a kid!
 Whether or not the ice cream cake for breakfast story is even true is inconsequential because I was just looking for an excuse anyway.
 And since I tend to live vicariously through my kids...ice cream for breakfast it is.

-So, if you really want to P-A-R-T-A-Y on your birthday and/or make your kids' birthday breakfast dreams come true, make them these Birthday Cake & Ice Cream Crepes.
-These Birthday Cake & Ice Cream Crepes are ideal for a kids' sleepover birthday party but they are really perfect for any birthday breakfast celebration!
+So, if you are looking for birthday breakfast ideas and really want to P-A-R-T-A-Y on your birthday and/or make your kids' birthday breakfast dreams come true, make them these Birthday breakfast crepes.
+These Birthday Cake & Ice Cream Crepes are ideal for a kids' sleepover birthday party, but they are really perfect for any birthday breakfast celebration!

 And for even more birthday party fun food, try my No Bake Birthday Cake Cheesecake (with Oreo Crust)